 What is swing trading?

-Swing trading is a form of trading strategy that focuses on profiting from changing market patterns over short time periods.
+Swing trading is a form of trading strategy that focuses on profiting from changing market patterns over short periods.
 Swing traders aim to profit from price fluctuations in the stock market.
 Positions are usually held for one to six days, but some may be held for several weeks if the exchange is beneficial.
-Swing traders use a number of technical indicators to detect trends, trend direction, and possible short-term trend shifts in order to locate trading opportunities.
+Swing traders use several technical indicators to detect trends, trend direction, and possible short-term trend shifts to locate trading opportunities.

 • Swing trading leads a trader to overnight and weekend risk, where the market could gap and open at a significantly different price the next session.

-• Swing trading implies putting trades that last anywhere from a few days to several months in order to benefit from a market movement that has been predicted.
+• Swing trading implies putting trades that last anywhere from a few days to several months to benefit from a market movement that has been predicted.

 • Swing traders can benefit from using a risk/reward ratio based on a stop loss and profit goal, or by profiting or losing based on technical indicators or market action movements.